muhiddinjv/udacity/d-build-tools/lessons/c-sass/README.md

 }
 ```
 Tricky Part is chained loaders run in order from "right to left".
 So, in the code example above, our code goes thru "sass > css > style" loaders before it goes into bundle.css in the "dist" folder.

+# Final Touches
+IIFE = Immediately Invoked Function Expression AKA a Self-Executing Anonymous Function runs as soon as it is defined.

+    (function () {
+        statements
+    })();

+## Benefits
+### Avoid polluting the global scope
+Because our application could include many functions and global variables from different source files, it's important to limit the number of global variables.
+If we have some initiation code that we don't need to use again, we could use the IIFE pattern.
+As we will not reuse the code again, using IIFE in this case is better than using a function declaration or a function expression.

+    (function () {
+        // some initiation code
+        let firstVariable;
+        let secondVariable;
+    })();
+    // firstVariable and secondVariable will be discarded after the function is executed.

+### The Module pattern
+We would also use IIFE to create private and public variables and methods.

+### Benefits in Short
+- they keep variables out of global scope
+- they run right after being defined, so you don't have to name them
+- when you use them, you don't have to worry about your vars overlapping with vars 3rd party code